 - Anon.
 Updated recommendation from the Advisory Committee on Immunization Practices (ACIP) for revaccination of persons at prolonged increased risk for meningococcal disease.
 MMWR.
 2009;58(37):1042-3.

-- Lee CC, Middaugh NA, Howie SR, Ezzati M. Association of secondhand smoke exposure with pediatric invasive bacterial disease and bacterial carriage: a systematic review and meta-analysis.
+- Lee CC, Middaugh NA, Howie SR, Ezzati M. Association of second hand smoke exposure with paediatric invasive bacterial disease and bacterial carriage: a systematic review and meta-analysis.
 PLoS Med.
 2010;7(12).

 - McCall BJ, Neill AS, Young MM.
 Risk factors for invasive meningococcal disease in southern Queensland, 2000-2001.
 Intern Med J. 2004;34(8):464-8.